JeanEspindola/masonry-grid/README.md

 - MockService Worker (MSW): Used to mock all API calls in order to not reach the real API for unit tests.
 - Lazy loading images: each image is only loaded to the browser once it is scrolled into the viewport.
 - Error boundary per route and root file.
+- RemixUtils - for having useDebouncedSubmit and delaying the keystrokes of the search input.

 ### Streaming